 Mineral Resource Estimates on our properties are subject to uncertainty and may not reflect what may be economically extracted.
 Resource estimates included for scandium on our Nyngan property are estimates only and no assurances can be given that the estimated levels of scandium minerals will actually be produced or that we will receive the metal prices assumed in determining our resources.
 Such estimates are expressions of judgment based on knowledge, mining experience, analysis of drilling and exploration results and industry practices.
 Estimates made at any given time may change significantly when new information becomes available or when parameters that were used for such estimates change.
 By their nature resource estimates are imprecise and depend, to a certain extent, upon statistical inferences which may ultimately prove unreliable.
 Furthermore, market price fluctuations in scandium, as well as increased capital or production costs or reduced recovery rates, may limit our ability to establish reserves at some future point on Nyngan, or on any of our properties.
-The extent to which more Nyngan project resources is always influenced by economic and technological factors, which may change over time.
+The extent to which more Nyngan project resources may ultimately be reclassified as proven or probable reserves is dependent upon the demonstration of their profitable recovery.
+The evaluation of reserves or resources is always influenced by economic and technological factors, which may change over time.
 Accordingly, further current resource estimates on our material properties may never be converted into reserves, or be economically extracted, and we may have to write off such properties or incur a loss on sale of our interest on such properties, which will likely reduce the value of our shares.